microcks/microcks.io/content/documentation/guides/administration/users.md

 This guide will show you how to use the **Users Management capabilities** of the Microcks Web UI.

-Your can *partially* manage users directly from the Microcks UI.
+You can *partially* manage users directly from the Microcks UI.
 "Partially" means that you are able to manage a user's roles and groups within Microcks, but that you're not able to create a new user.
 This action is reserved for your Identity Provider used through Keycloak configuration or to Keycloak itself if you choose to use it as a provider.
 Please check the [Identity Management section](/documentation/references/configuration/security-config/#identity-management) of the [Security Configuration](/documentation/references/configuration/security-config) reference for more information on that.

 > 🚨 **Prerequisites**
 >